-Wednesdays – Usually the 3rd Wednesday in the month we have Vital Prayer currently online via Zoom.
+Wednesdays – Usually the 3rd Wednesday in the month we have Vital Prayer meeting, check the church diary.
 Once a month we meet as a whole church family rather than in smaller homegroups for our main time of prayer.
 We believe that prayer is vital to the life of the church and so we dedicate time for teaching on how and why we should pray followed by up to an hour of prayer and worship.
 We believe that to reap a harvest we must first sow in prayer.

-Sundays – First Sunday in each month Margaret opens her home at 7pm (currently this is held via Zoom) to pray for our missionaries.
+Sundays – First Sunday in each month Margaret opens her home at 7pm to pray for our missionaries.

 Sunday mornings include activities for children of all ages.
-During the month there are a number of activities for Children and Young people.
-There are also a number of online meetings, check in the Church Calendar, under Church Events.
+During the month there are a number of activities for Children and Young people, check in the Church Calendar, under Church Events.

 We take the safeguarding of all those we have contact with very seriously.
 The church is fully committed to the belief that all children, young people and vulnerable adults have a fundamental right to be protected from harm and, therefore, fully recognises it’s responsibility for Safeguarding.
 A full Safeguarding policy is in place and can be made available for you, should you wish to read it.

 We run quarterly Women’s Breakfasts and a yearly Women Together Day.Check the Church Events page for more information or email email@example.com